 The Audit Committee plays a key role in tendering the audit mandate.
 A professionally organized audit tender process facilitates a sound decision that focuses on safeguarding shareholders’ and creditors’ legitimate interests.

-Read more: Article by François Rouiller (in German)
+Read more: Article by François Rouiller (PDF, in German)

 In this issue on “World of Corporate Governance” we introduce the Netherlands.

-Read more: Article by ACI Germany (in German)
+Read more: Article by ACI Germany (PDF, in German)

 More often than not, the key performance indicators defined by the relevant accounting standards do not tell the whole story.
 For this reason many companies use additional, so-called “non-GAAP” KPIs to illustrate their performance.
 In doing so, certain minimum requirements should be met to ensure the objectivity and comparability of such figures.

 Revenue hast become an increasingly important KPI of corporate performance.
 IFRS and US GAAP have recently revised their provisions in this regard substantially.
 The Swiss GAAP FER have revised their principles on revenue recognition as well as at 1 January 2016.